BULK MAIL TERMS & CONDITIONS

 Customers remain solely and fully responsible for the content of any material transmitted using any mail services provided by Hostworx, either via the bulk mail platform or Via third party software provided by the customer.
 HostworX has no responsibility for any material transmitted across the HostworX's network or using Third party Internet Services, including bulk mail facilities hosted on third-party websites linked to the HostworX network.
 Such third-party website software hosted on HostworX web servers, do not constitute in any way an endorsement by HostworX of the acceptability of such software.

-Customers need to ensure that any third party software used to transmit email, needs to comply with the various legislations in place, managing the transmissions of such email to end users, such as the ECT Act of 2002, section 45, and the CAN SPAM Act.
+Customers need to ensure that any third party software used to transmit email, needs to comply with the various legislations in place, managing the transmissions of such email to end users, such as the ECT Act of 2002, section 45, and the CAN SPAM Act / EU GDPR and other international spam laws.

 Customers providing their own third party software for management of email lists, need to ensure that bounced processing of returned emails and unsubscriptions from recipients is managed, either via the third party software or manually by the customer.